-Okay, so we’re back at it again with a Nespresso machine by De-Longhi, this time, however, the CitiZ.
+Okay, so we’re back at it again with a Nespresso capsule machine.
+This time, however, we're looking at the CitiZ model.
 It’s another slim, compact machine that is within the budget of most prospective espresso machine buyers.
-The water tank may be small, but there’s a lot this product can offer in terms of flavor and precision.
+The water reservoir may be small, but there’s a lot this product can offer in terms of flavor and precision.

 - 19 bar pump system

 - Handy mess-proof drip tray makes it easy to clean

 - The system heats up in only 25 seconds

 - Free gift: Nespresso Original capsule welcome kit

 The Rancilio Silvia M is another fantastic espresso machine for home, but it’s going to come to you for a cost – a semi-hefty cost.
 It’s durable with an iron frame with a gorgeous stainless steel brushing, and it whips up some mean espressos.
 This is a machine if you love to drink several cups of espresso a day; it can handle the abuse, even long-term.
 Plus, this Rancilio machine offers a fully-articulating steam wand that works like a charm, which not every great espresso machine offers, unfortunately.

 I’d say a downside is that if you want a burr grinder, you’ll have to purchase one if you don’t already have one at home.
 I’d think that being a moderate-to-higher cost, an integrated grinder would be included.
 But for smooth coffee with flawless frothing milk capacities, I can’t say I’m bummed by such a minor con.